actg-course/wgaa-docs/docs/Introduction/computation.rst

 Praxis AI
 ^^^^^^^^^
 This course is offered via a cloud-based service called `Praxis AI <http://www.prxai.com/>`__.
-Instructors and students who do not have computational resources onsite for students.
+Instructors and students who do not have ecomputational resources onsite for students.
 Praxis AI integrates educational material with computational resources, conference and collaboration services.
 The course requires a student fee, equivalent for a text book, for access to these services and provides predictive costs for offering the course.
 Once the course is completed students can continue to access course content via this site as a free reference.

-**Advantages**
+**Advantages**e

 - Compute infrastructure is already available.
 - You can upscale the amount of computing power as needed.